Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 ## Project Description - Cozy Photos

-Cozy Photos is an app made to backup and share your photos with friends and family.
+Cozy Photos is an easy to use app made to backup and share your photos with friends and family.
+It let's you add your personal photos and organize them in folders and albums in a matter of minutes, but also share it with friends or the entire world.

 As stated in the [Cozy Photos](https://github.com/cozy/cozy-photos) repository:
 > Cozy Photos makes your photo management easy.
 Main features are: